ducent/eugen/README.rst

 I'm a big fan of living documentation and design systems.
 When building design systems using CSS, documentation can be a bit tedious and that's why I build this tiny project.

-Write your CSS files, add some comments with a tiny specific syntax and provide some templates to generate the final documentation.
+**Write** your CSS files, add some **comments** with a tiny specific syntax and provide some **templates** to generate the final documentation.
 Edit your styles and regenerate, your documentation will always be in sync with your actual code.
 Check the `example/` folder to get a grasp on how it works.

-To keep things simple, you can use template written with a more compact syntax than HTML `inspired by pugjs <https://github.com/ducent/spenx>`_.

 Installation
 ------------